 Unit Contents 1.
-The Constitution of India: Preamble and Fundamental rights and the Legal System: Introduction to Constitution of India; Nature and

-- salient features; Legislature, Judiciary and Executive.
-Forms of legal instruments; Articles, Legislation, Statute, Bye Law, Order; The Criminal Procedure Code and The Criminal Law (Amendment) Act, 2013; Classification of Offences against Children, Women and the rights of Scheduled Castes and Scheduled Tribes. - 2.
-Deterrent and Reformatory Law: Division of Law: Substantive Law and Procedural Law; Legislation pertaining to Social Institutions: Marriage, Divorce, Adoption, Maintenance of spouse, Juvenile Justice; Indian Penal Code (offences affecting public Health, Offences related to relegions, offences affecting the human body, Offences againstn the women or cruelty by husband or relatives of husband). - 3.
-Justice System: Criminal Justice System in India: Police: Structure, Power, Functions and their role in maintaining law and order in the Society; Prosecution meaning, Structure in Criminal Justices, Trial Participation, Judiciary; Constitution of Supreme Court and High Court Power and functions of Supreme Court and High Court; Meaning and functions of Sub-ordinate courts; District sessions court, Magistrate courts and other sub-ordinate; Lokpal, Lokayukta and Lok Adalat. - 4.
-Legal Aid for Poor and Marginalized Sections, RTI and PIL: Concept of Legal Aid, History of legal-aid, Persons needing legalaid.
-Legal-Aid schemes; Public Interest Litigation:: Meaning, concept, process and problems; Right to Information Act: Provisions and implementation; Right to Education and statutory provisions. - 5.
-Law For The Protection of Human Rights: Meaning of Human Rights; Need for Human Rights Legislation; Major Provisions for the law for the protection of Human Rights; Structure, functions and powers of National and State Human Rights Commissions.
+The Constitution of India: Preamble and Fundamental rights and the Legal System: Introduction to Constitution of India; Meaning and Importance of Constitution, Making of Indian constitution, Nature and salient features; Indian Legal system, Fundamental Rights, Fundamental duties, Right to constitutional Remedies, Types of Writs.
+2. Deterrent and Reformatory Law: Legislation pertaining to Social Institutions: Marriage, Divorce, Adoption, Maintenance of spouse, Juvenile Justice; Indian Penal Code, offences affecting the human body, Murder, Rape, Offences against women :cruelty by husband or relatives of husband).
+3. Justice System: Criminal Justice System in India: Police: Structure, Power, Functions and their role in maintaining law and order in the Society; Prosecution meaning, Structure in Criminal Justices, Trial Participation, Judiciary; Constitution of Supreme Court and High Court Power and functions of Supreme Court and High Court; Meaning and functions of Sub-ordinate courts; District sessions court, Magistrate courts; Lokpal, Lokayukta and Lok Adalat.
+4. Legal Aid for Poor and Marginalized Sections, RTI and PIL: Concept of Legal Aid, History of legal-aid, Persons needing legal-aid.
+Legal-Aid schemes; Public Interest Litigation:: Meaning, concept, process and problems; Right to Information Act: Provisions and implementation; Right to Education and statutory provisions.
+5. Law For The Protection of Human Rights: Meaning of Human Rights; Need for Human Rights Legislation; Major Provisions for the law for the protection of Human Rights; Structure, functions and powers of National and State Human Rights Commissions.